russmckendrick/records/content/albums/before-the-dawn-9406091/index.md

 styles: ["Art Rock", "Pop Rock"]
 ---

-Before the Dawn is the second live album by English singer-songwriter Kate Bush, credited to The KT Fellowship.
-The album was released on 25 November 2016 by Bush's label Fish People, and is distributed in the United States by Concord Records.
+Before the Dawn is the second live album by the English singer-songwriter Kate Bush.
+It was released on 25 November 2016 by Bush's label Fish People, and is distributed in the United States by Concord Records.
 It was recorded in 2014 during Bush's sell-out 22-date residency, Before the Dawn, at the Hammersmith Apollo in London, which saw her return to the stage following a 35-year absence.
-The album has been certified Gold in the UK by the British Phonographic Industry.
+The album is certified gold in the UK.